 Downsize Your Guest List

-“If each wedding guest costs around $200+ each, that means for every 10 guests you cut, that could be about $2,000 savings on your wedding day expenses,” notes Castrejon.
+“If each wedding guest costs $200+ each, that means for every 10 guests you cut, that could be about $2,000 savings on your wedding day expenses,” notes Castrejon.
 Remember it isn’t only about the food and beverage.
 Every 8-10 guests is another centerpiece, more rental items (like chairs, chargers, and linens), additional invitations, and servings of cake.
 The wedding venue cost adds up very quickly.

 The Day and Time of the Year Matter

 “Our favorite way to save money on wedding venue cost is a fun daytime brunch wedding instead of the traditional evening affair,” says Castrejon.
-“Other ways to save money while venue shopping include being flexible to the day of the week and time of the year—Florida weddings definitely tend to be less expensive in July and August than the rest of the year.”
+“Other ways to save money while venue shopping include being flexible to the day of the week and time of the year—Florida weddings definitely tend to be less expensive in the off-season of July and August than the rest of the year.”

 Hire the Wedding Planner First

 Most couples that hire a wedding planner do so after they have already selected a venue.
-Consider having the planner be the first stop of the process.
-Local wedding planners know most of the wedding venues in the area and have experience working at them.
+Consider having the planner be the first step of the process.
+Local Central Florida wedding planners know most of the wedding venues in the area and have experience working at them.
 They can ask the couple some detailed questions to help them make a proper budget, know what to expect from the average costs of things like wedding dresses, DJ, photography, and so much more.

 By hiring the wedding planner first, it saves mistakes like choosing a venue that doesn’t include a lot so you have to spend more or picking a package that costs double at one venue than at another.
 Wedding planners have the resources to help and save tons of time.